-Lavender oil is an oil made from the flowers of lavender.
-Lavender poisoning occurs when someone accidentally or intentionally swallows lavender oil.
+Lavender oil is an oil made from the flowers of lavender plants.
+Lavender poisoning occurs when someone swallows lavender oil.
+This can be by accident or on purpose.

 Lavender oil is used in certain perfumes.
 It is also used as a flavoring substance.